What are the responsibilities and job description for the Associate Director of Wellness position at Eastern Washington University?

 Required Qualifications:

-- A master’s degree in a related field, student affairs, public health, health promotion, health education, health policy, or health communications.
+- Bachelor’s degree in public health, student affairs, health promotion, health education, health

-- Three (3) plus years of experience in the field of wellness education and prevention or working on college campus or working with college-aged students.
+- Three (3) or more years of experience in wellness education, prevention, or working with

-- Demonstrated ability to assess need(s), identify programs to fit campus needs, implement programs, and evaluate strategies.
+- Demonstrated ability to assess needs, implement wellness programs, and evaluate their

 Preferred Qualifications

-- Strong understanding of the public health framework and its function on a college campus.
+- Familiarity with the public health framework and its application on a college campus.

 Other Skills and Abilities